cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/other.md

 ---
-name: Refactor
+name: Other
-about: Refactors production code, e.g. renames a variable.
+about: Other updates; no changes to production code.
 ---

 ## Description